SHIVanshuSingh07/Login-RegisterationForm/README.md

 1. Download or clone the repository to your local machine.
 2. Open `index.html` in a web browser to view the login registration form.
-3. Enter your credentials to register or log in.

 ## Credits